Naks00/People-counter/README.md

 To test the web application, I deployed it locally and verified that sensor data was correctly stored and displayed.
 Additionally, I performed debugging and optimization to enhance performance and ensure smooth operation.

 ## [Final Remarks](pplx://action/followup)
 The People-counter project has successfully integrated hardware and software components to monitor pedestrian traffic.
-Key achievements include accurate sensor data acquisition, robust database design, and a user-friendly web application.
-Future improvements could focus on refining cable management, enhancing the web application with more advanced data visualizations, and exploring machine learning algorithms to predict pedestrian traffic patterns.
+Key achievements include accurate sensor data acquisition, database setup, and a web application.
+Future improvements could focus on refining cable management, enhancing the web application with more advanced data visualizations.